o3de/o3de.org/content/docs/userguide/particles/editor/reference-size.md

 ---
-description: ' Use the Size attribute in the &ALYlong; &particle-editor; to control the size and shape of the sprite. '
+description: ' Use the Size attribute in the Amazon Lumberyard Particle Editor to control the size and shape of the sprite. '
 title: Size Attribute
 ---